lawnjelly/Misc/MRP.md

-## What is a minimum reproduction project?
+# Minimum Reproduction Projects

-A MINIMUM reproduction project is a project that demonstrates the bug, but contains no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.
+A minimum reproduction project is a project that demonstrates the bug, but does nothing else.
+It should contain no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.

-That means, _there should be nothing present in your project that we could remove_, such that the bug would still exhibit.
+Ideally _there should be nothing present in your project that we could remove_, such that the bug would still exhibit.

 ### DO NOT include features that show off your skills, but that do not contribute to the bug report.
 * This is absolutely not the time to show off your skills.
+In general the less flashy the MRP, the better it is.
 * The best MRPs are a few Kb, and contain e.g. a scene tree with a single node that demonstrates the problem, and NOTHING ELSE.
 * Do not include elaborate control schemes for cameras / players, unless this is necessary to show the bug.
 * If a mesh shows a bug, show us the bug in a mesh with 8 vertices, rather than 2000.
-This makes it easier to debug.

 ## Why do engine developers want only minimum reproduction projects?
 * Primarily, the time of developers who are familiar with the engine is limited, and it is better for all of us that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
 Time spent not fixing the bug is time wasted.
-* A project which seems simple to you (because of familiarity) may take some time for a third party to understand, time which we do not have available.
+* A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which we do not have available.
-* In practice in most cases non-minimum projects will result in your issue being ignored, or not fixed.
+* In practice in most cases non-minimum projects will result in your issue being ignored, and not fixed.

 ## DO NOT simply package your project that you are working on as an MRP.
 You can do a lot of the job of bug fixing for us.